-In determining the assumed rate of return for the actuarial valuation, we abide by the Actuarial Standards of Practice (ASOP) No. 27, Selection of Economic Assumptions for Measuring Pension Obligations, as prescribed by the American Academy of Actuaries.
-This ASOP has recently been revised effective for measurement dates on or after September 30, 2014.
-The June 30, 2015 actuarial valuation will be the first valuation under the new standard.
+In determining the assumed rate of return for the actuarial valuation, we abide by Actuarial Standard of Practice (ASOP) No. 27, Selection of Economic Assumptions for Measuring Pension Obligations, as adopted by the Actuarial Standards Board.

 Under ASOP No. 27, we determine a reasonable assumption for each economic assumption.
 The reasonable assumption must be appropriate for the purpose of the measurement, reflect the actuary's professional judgement, take into account relevant historical and current demographic data, reflect the actuary's estimate of future experience or the estimates inherent in the market data and have no significant bias.
 For the investment return assumption, we use the building block method which determines the assumed rate of return as the sum of inflation and real return assumption.
-For actuarial valuation purposes, we focus on the long term, which is similar to NEPC's 30-year period.
+For actuarial valuation purposes, we focus more on the long term, which is similar to NEPC's 30-year period.